|

 in

-vinegar and spice (often cumin)
+spice (often cumin)

 Ahumado